mlafeldt/majek/README.md

 Majek is especially helpful when you're writing Markdown with a tool like [iA Writer] that is more about prose and less about code.
-Instead of including bulky code snippets directly in your Markdown file, you simply insert short commands like `.inc` or `.codeblock`, which will then be expanded by Majek.
+Instead of including bulky code snippets directly in your Markdown file, you simply insert short commands like `.inc 'foo.txt'` or `.codeblock 'bar.rb'`, which will then be expanded by Majek.

 Installation